jeetusb/mongo-doc-with-timestamp/README.md

 # How to Use

 * Connect to Mongo Shell.
-* use DB_NAME (Replace DB_NAME with actual db name)
+* use DB_NAME (Replace DB_NAME with actual db name).
-* Paste the entire js on Mongo Shell (It will store js function on system.js collection and can be reused )
+* Paste the entire js on Mongo Shell (It will store js function on system.js collection and can be reused).

 ```
 db.system.js.save(